-- A record is made of an allegation/concern, along with supporting information.
+- A record is made of an allegation/concern, along with supporting information, using 06.02a Low level concerns form.
 This is then entered on the file of the child, and the 06.1a Child welfare and protection summary is completed and placed in the front of the child's file. - If the allegation refers to more than one child, this is recorded in each child's file - If relevant, a child protection referral is made, with details held on the child's file.